mehulagg/gitlab/doc/development/scalability.md

 As PostgreSQL forks a backend process for each request, PostgreSQL has a finite limit of connections that it can support, typically around 300 by default.
 Without a connection pooler like PgBouncer, it's quite possible to hit connection limits.
-Once the limits are reached, then GitLab will generate errors or slow down as it waits for a connection to be available.
+Once the limits are reached, then GitLab generates errors or slow down as it waits for a connection to be available.

 #### High availability